Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ---

 The Indexed 3D Scene Layer (I3S) format is an open 3D content delivery format used to rapidly stream and distribute large volumes of 3D GIS data to mobile, web and desktop clients.
 I3S content can be shared across enterprise systems using both physical and cloud servers.
 ArcGIS Scene Layers and [Scene Services](http://server.arcgis.com/en/server/latest/publish-services/windows/scene-services.htm) use the I3S infrastructure.
-See the [version history page](../versionHistory.md) for more details about previous versions and OGC specification compatibility.
+See the [version history on the main ReadMe](../README.md) for more details about previous versions and OGC specification compatibility.

 # Table of Contents